 Then, We taste one of the most famous Vietnamese foods is Chicken Noodle Soup at the specialized chicken soup restaurant.
-Remember, keep stomach because many things waiting us.
+Remember, Save Room because many things waiting us.
 LOL

 Finish the soup, Along the road, we introduce and tell about history of the Old Quarter and Hanoi as well while We’re wandering on the winding old streets and quiet residential lanes where you can observe locals’ daily life, their daily work.

 The next stop is a shop for light dessert before coming to the largest market in Hanoi – Dong Xuan Market.
 If it still opens (7:00 a.m-6:00 p.m), we can go into to watch hundreds of stall with various commodity, we can easily buy them as a souvenir.

 Another tourist attraction to visit is Quan Chuong Gate – an architectural work and a cultural, historical and geographical vestige of Hanoi.
 This gate has been one of the twenty-one city gates of Hanoi since 1749.